harvard-stat108s23/shoelati/README.md

 #> 10 Vans         60    9.02     65    70    50   100
 ```

-We can also create meaningful data vidualizations:
+We can also create meaningful data visualizations using ‘shoelati’.
+In
+the example below, we are uncovering how price varies depending on the
+brand we are examining.
+The violin plot in particular highlights these
+differences in distribution.

 ``` r
 library(viridis)